-27A-D. Types of victimizations for all trafficking victims identified during the reporting period.
+14A-D. Types of victimizations for all trafficking victims identified during the reporting period.

 Instruction: Report the total number of victims served during the reporting period by type of trafficking.
-This includes both new and returning individuals, as well as anonymous contacts.
-Each individual should only be counted in one category.
-If a victimization type was unable to be determined, report the individual(s) under "Human Trafficking: Unknown."
+This includes both new and returning individuals as well as anonymous contacts.
+Each individual should only be reported in one category.
+If a type of trafficking was unable to be determined, report the individual(s) under "Human Trafficking: Unknown."

-Victimization type Number of victims receiving services
+Victimization Type Number of Victims Receiving Services

-27A.
+14A.
 Human trafficking: Sex only

-27B.
+14B.
 Human trafficking: Labor only

-27C.
+14C.
 Human trafficking: Sex and labor

-27D.
+14D.
 Human trafficking: Unknown

-Total victims receiving services by victimization type (Must equal total number of victims of trafficking receiving services during the reporting period)
+Total victims receiving services by victimization type (Must equal total number of victims of trafficking receiving services during the reporting period.)

-28. Trafficking victims who received services for co-occurring victimizations (Optional).
+15. Trafficking victims who received services by co-occurring victimization type (Optional).

 Instruction: Report the number of applicable co-occurring victimizations, as self-reported by the trafficking victim(s), not eligible family members, who received services during the reporting period.
 An individual may be reported in more than one victimization type but should not be reported more than once within the same victimization type during the reporting period.
-See appendix B for definitions of each victimization type.
+See appendix B for victimization definitions.

-Victimization type Number of victims who received services based on co-occurring victimizations

-Adult physical assault (includes aggravated and simple assault)

-Adult sexual assault

-Adult sexually abused/assaulted as children
+Victimization Type Number of Victims Who Received Services Based Co-Occurring Victimizations Adult physical assault (includes aggravated and simple assault) Adult sexual assault Adults sexually abused/assaulted as children

+Victimization Type Number of Victims Who Received Services Based Co-Occurring Victimizations

 Arson

 Bullying (verbal, cyber, or physical)

 Burglary

 Child physical abuse or neglect

 Child pornography

 Child sexual abuse/assault

 Cyber crimes

 Domestic and/or family violence

 DUI/DWI incidents

 Elder abuse or neglect (physical or emotional)

 Gang violence

 Hate crime: racial/religious/gender/sexual orientation/other

-If Other hate crime, explain
+If Other, explain

 Identity theft/fraud/financial crime

 Kidnapping (noncustodial)

 Kidnapping (custodial)

 Mass violence (domestic/international)

 Other vehicular victimization (e.g., hit and run)

 Robbery

 Stalking/Harassment

 Survivors of homicide victims

 Teen dating victimization

 Terrorism (domestic/international)

 Other

 If Other, explain

-29. Of the individuals who received services, how many presented with more than one type of victimization during the reporting period?
+16. Of the individuals who received services, how many presented with more than one type of victimization during the reporting period?